danielJAmoils/CHESS_JS/readme.md

             endings:victory/draw
             pawn to queen
             check and check rules
-                king can not move into check king cannot move to where opposite pawn moves because there is no piece there yet need to make sure that pieces can not move while king is in check tests for isInCheck
+                tests for isInCheck
             tests
-            clean up code
+            rewrite tests that dont work properly because pieces can not move in check clean up code

         Possible additons: